markrogoyski/math-php/README.md

 Math PHP
 =====================

-A math library for PHP in pure PHP.
+A modern math library for PHP.

-Math PHP is actively under development and should be considered a work in progress.
+Math PHP is a self-contained mathematics library in pure PHP with no external dependencies.
+It is actively under development and should be considered a work in progress.

 Features
 --------